ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 ## 2.1 Definition of Transaction Fee and its Components
 ###### L2TFSPECDEF

-This document defines Transaction Fee as the fee in a Layer 2 (L2) network or protocol token to be paid by a Transaction Originator or Transaction Sender comprised of the sum of a Base Fee, an Execution Fee and a Priority Fee.
+This document defines Transaction Fee as the fee in a Layer 2 (L2) network or protocol token to be paid by a Transaction Originator or Transaction Sender comprised of the sum of an Execution Fee, a Data Fee, and a Priority Fee.

 Note that this document defines as Transaction as a digitally signed message sent from an L2 account that contains instructions and data that result in an L2 state transition.
 Also note that this document defines State and State Transition as follows: